-Include daily responsibilities and special projects.

-SUPERVISIO N To be completed each required it I by the Site Supervisor: Below are requirements of the supervisor.
-Please initial next to em. course TA.
-Plea ester site visit meeting (required).
-Your intern will schedule this meeting with the se have a conversation with your intern regarding dates/times that work best for your the your and the intern should be in attendance.
-End of sem ester evaluation (required) Please sh are any contingency plans you have for the intern (e.g., remote work) should they ine
+Include daily respor sibilities and special projects.
+To be completed by each required item. the Site Supervisor: Below are requirements of the supervisor.
+Please initial next t course TA.
+Please h er site visit meeting (required).
+Your intern will schedule this meeting with the ave a conversation with your intern regarding dates/times that work best for yo ou and the intern should be in attendance.
+End of semest er evaluation (required) Please share any contingency plans you have for the intern (e.g., remote work) should they require quarantine